AleixFerre/Cloud/README.md

 ## Using

-To run the server use `npm run dev`
+To run the server use `npm run server`

 To run the client use `npm run client`